randomguy70/games_website/README.md

 # <p align = "center"> [Games_website](https://randomguy70.github.io/games_website/) </p>
-## A website created by JohnPaul Malloy to learn JS & HTML & CSS, and to host his JS games online
+## A website created by JohnPaul Malloy in order to learn and experiment with JS, HTML, and CSS, and to host his JS games online.
 ### This is my first website ever, so please forgive the egregious lack of content!